fische/gaoler/README.md

 ## Global Options and Arguments

-* `-c` defines the location of the config file
+* `--config` defines the location of the config file
-* `ROOT` defines the location of the root directory of the project including the package main
+* `--main` defines the location of the root directory of the project including the package main

 ## Commands